SourenaSahraian/photoloto/README.md

 # photoloto

+* setup Kubernetes depolyment , cluster IP, Ingress for Auth Service :heavy_check_mark:
 * refactor to use JWT in liue of session storage :heavy_check_mark:
 * break authentication to an auth service
+* break file storage into a dedciated service (In progress)

 * auth middleware for JWT verification :heavy_check_mark:
 * file upload to S3 implementation (In porgress)
 * Setup Scaffolding for Kubernetes